-CLAS supports the land aspects of the Act, and our key means of support to landowners and communities is The Guide for Landowners: for owners and users of land for community benefit.
+We can help with the land aspects of the Act.
+Our key means of support to landowners and communities is The Guide for Landowners: for owners and users of land for community benefit.

-This publication is a response to evidence, which shows community groups can struggle to find land to develop local greenspace activity.
+Evidence shows community groups can struggle to find land to develop local greenspace activity.
 Meanwhile, many landowners are keen to support such projects, but lack the knowledge of how to go about it.
-It was written by the Community Land Advisory Service in conjunction with the Community Growing Forum Scotland (previously the Grow Your Own Working Group), Scottish Land & Estates and The Scottish Government.
+The Guide was written by the Community Land Advisory Service in conjunction with the Community Growing Forum Scotland (previously the Grow Your Own Working Group), Scottish Land & Estates and The Scottish Government.
 It was originally created in 2013 and was comprehensively updated in 2018.
 A version of the Guide, along with template leases below, are available to download for free.
 Browse the sections below for further information on the Guide and other links, tools and ideas.